NREL/prisma-data-migrate-cli/README.md

 It is heavily recommend that dependents of this CLI utilize package-scripts to organize these commands into a series of sensible defaults for developers of their application.
 It is recommended that you only interface with your database schema via these commands.

+It is also recommended that you update your `tsconfig.json` file to add an [exclude path](https://www.typescriptlang.org/tsconfig/#exclude) equal to `"prisma/migrations"`.
+That way type errors coming from your data-model contractions don't flag in your CI/CD.

 #### Example

 ```json